“Das isch GC, di ewigi Nummer Eis

 Only 10 years separate these two city rivals, and while Grasshoppers were historically known as the club of the elite and academia (and FCZ were known as the club of the working-class) this is simply not the case anymore.

-The derby is unique in Switzerland as it is the only rivalry between two teams from the same city.
+The derby is unique in Switzerland as it is the only major rivalry between two teams from the same city.

-On the surface this is the most expensive city in Switzerland.
-And while Zurich looks luxurious and upmarket – and even exclusive on the surface – the city’s footballing rivalry now runs very deep.
+And while Zurich looks luxurious and upmarket – and even exclusive on the surface – the city’s footballing rivalry now runs very deep and the streets are not paved with gold.

 Essentially Grasshopper are Swiss football’s most successful club.
 But they have not won the title since 2003 when the league was the National League.